joshbegley/nyt-latest/README.md

 **How Blues can clinch wild-card spot in season finale vs. Utah: 5 storylines to know**\
-`Beat Utah in regulation Tuesday night, and the Blues are in.
+`Beat Utah in regulation Tuesday night and the Blues are in.
 Anything else makes it a little dicey.`\
 https://nytimes.com/athletic/6277448/2025/04/14/blues-season-finale-utah-wild-card-playoffs/

 **Court Temporarily Blocks Trump’s Shuttering of Migrant Entry Program**\